anayetullahefty/Docker-Project/4. NodeNginxStackApp/README.md

 #### ✅ Prerequisites

-Ensure you have the following installed: [🐳 Docker](https://www.docker.com/)
+Ensure you have the following installed: <a href="https://www.docker.com/" style="text-decoration: none;">🐳 Docker</a>

 ### Build and Run the Project